Yale University, Philosophy, B.A., 1987

 What do you charge?

-Initial visits are long and in-depth and take, on average, 1 ¼ hours (I allow for up to 1 ½ hours depending on the complexity of a patient's history and presenting problem.)
-Follow-up appointments may be 30 minutes for medication-focused treatment or 50 minutes for more psychotherapeutically-oriented treatment.
+Initial visits are long and in-depth and take, on average, 1 ½ hours.
+Follow-up appointments may be 30 minutes for uncomplicated, medication-focused treatment or 50 minutes for either psychotherapy or more complicated medication management.

 Initial Evaluation $450